DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

 Generate a list of questions to help researcher(s) fix issues before performing data manipulation in OpenRefine

-> 1\.
-Enrich usability of the data
+1. Enrich usability of the data

-1. Identify/highlight errors/issues that are most critical to improve the quality of datasets in OpenRefine
+<li>Identify/highlight errors/issues that are most critical to improve the quality of datasets in OpenRefine</li>

-2. Consider how best to frame and communicate requests
+<li>Consider how best to frame and communicate requests</li>

-3. Convey a sense of urgency to researcher(s) to avoid delays in responses which may eventually delay the curation process and subsequently the research project
+<li>Convey a sense of urgency to researcher(s) to avoid delays in responses which may eventually delay the curation process and subsequently the research project</li>

-4. Collaborate with researcher(s) to make necessary changes.
-Set up meetings.
+<li>Collaborate with researcher(s) to make necessary changes.
+Set up meetings.</li>

-5. With researcher permission, perform cell edits/bulk editing, GREL and clustering functions to fix errors
+<li>With researcher permission, perform cell edits/bulk editing, GREL and clustering functions to fix errors</li>

-6. Communicate any changes that you, as a curator, will make on their behalf if changes need to be made.
-Confirm and clarify with the researcher(s), if you will be allowed and will be responsible for making any changes/clean/manipulate data files in OpenRefine.
+<li>Communicate any changes that you, as a curator, will make on their behalf if changes need to be made.
+Confirm and clarify with the researcher(s), if you will be allowed and will be responsible for making any changes/clean/manipulate data files in OpenRefine.</li>

-7. If the curator is given permission to perform changes as permitted by the institutional policy, all documentation regarding approvals/permissions from the researcher(s), will need to be included in the CHECK step.
+<li>If the curator is given permission to perform changes as permitted by the institutional policy, all documentation regarding approvals/permissions from the researcher(s), will need to be included in the CHECK step.</li>

-> 2\.
-Ask researcher(s) if participants will be notified about their
-> data being shared
+2. Ask researcher(s) if participants will be notified about their data being shared

->
-> 3\.
-If there’s discomfort about sharing data in its current state
-> and/or it does not meet your institution's requirements, reserve the
-> right not to publish.
+3.If there’s discomfort about sharing data in its current state and/or it does not meet your institution's requirements, reserve the right not to publish.

->
-> 4\.
-Ask researcher(s) if there are limitations to how data
-> could/should be used to include in the documentation.
+4. Ask researcher(s) if there are limitations to how data could/should be used to include in the documentation.

 ### AUGMENT Step